Top 50 Documentaries on Netflix: September 2018

 In the mood for a great documentary?
 Look no further.

-49. The Hunting Ground
+50. The Hunting Ground

 A film about sexual assault on college campuses, The Hunting Ground focuses on the story of two former students of University of North Carolina at Chapel Hill who filed a Title IX complaint against UNC in response to their rapes while enrolled.
 This issue has become a huge problem in the United States, and the film looks at how administrators often ignore or minimize claims, suppressing statistics for the sake of the universities’ reputation.

-Probably one of the more recognizable documentaries in recent years, Blackfish broke down barriers and prompted real change after its release.
+Probably one of the most recognizable documentaries in recent years, Blackfish broke down barriers and prompted real change after its release.
 It follows the controversial captivity of killer whales, and the dangers it poses for both whales and the humans working with them.
 It not only provoked a drastic change in Sea World policies, it brought documentaries to the forefront again.

-43. Best of Enemies
+47. Best of Enemies